bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 data array in the corresponding DWI file(s) MUST be the same.

 Rows corresponding to *b = 0* s/mm<sup>2</sup> strengths MUST contain four zeros.
-Correspondingly, the components of the *b*-vector corresponding to a nonzero gradient strength (*b* &#62; 0) MUST represent a unit-norm vector.
+Correspondingly, the components of the *b*-vector associated with a nonzero gradient strength (*b* &#62; 0) MUST represent a unit-norm vector.

 Scanner devices may store the *b*-vectors with reference to the acquired voxel or the